frankd123/Derek_Portfolio/README.md

 *click title to view proposal*

 ### Project Objectives:
-- **Reduce labor costs for Customer Representatives, Supervisors, and Data Analysts working with submitted templates**
+- **Reduce process costs for Customer Representatives, Supervisors, and Data Analysts working with submitted templates**
 - Outline the value with a solution scope
 - Outline the data analysis process through project approval
 - Convince management this process needs to be analyzed